SAP-archive/abap-odata-smoke-test/README.md

 # Execution

-After deployment, run report via "SE38".
+After installation/deployment, run report via "SE38".

 Output will be displayed automatically, once report is finished, or can be observed via transaction "SLG1", Object "/IWFND/", Subobject "RUNTIME".

 Flag <test_entity = abap_false.> determines, whether entityset calls are performed (default = off).

 > ATTENTION: Depending on the amount of active services, especially the initial execution can take minutes up to couple of hours!

+# Support

+xyz

 # License